Equine Public Speaking Contest

 The presentations will be recorded for accountability purposes, but will not be shared publicly.

 - Awards will be announced on Monday, March 1, 2021 on this website and on the California 4-H state social media platforms.

-- Evaluation forms will be emailed and awards will be mailed to UCCE 4-H county offices by September 21, 2020.
+- Evaluation forms will be emailed and awards will be mailed to UCCE 4-H county offices once all awards have been secured from vendors.